Consumer Dispute Complaint Against Adulteration of Food

 A consumer downloads the Food Safety Connect app from the official Play Store or App Store.
 After opening the app, the user registers with a mobile number.
 The home screen displays an option called "Register a Complaint".
 The consumer selects it.
 The form asks for details such as the name of the food item, brand name, place of purchase, and date.
 The form also requires a description of the problem.
 The consumer uploads proof, like photos or the bill.
 After submission, the app generates a complaint number.

-Step 3: File a Complaint Through the FSSAI Website
+Step 3: File a Complaint through the FSSAI Website

 A consumer needs to visit the official FSSAI portal.
 The user either logs in or creates a new account.
 After logging in, the consumer clicks on the "Consumer Grievance" section.
 A complaint form appears.
 The consumer enters correct details such as the product name, location of purchase, packaging date, and issue faced.
 The form also allows the user to upload documents or images.
 After submitting the form, the website provides a reference number for tracking.